wp-plugins/content-protector/readme.txt

 Some cases where you may want to ROT13 content:

-* Spoilers on a fan website when some visitors may not have caught up to the content in question.
+* Spoilers on a fan website when some visitors may not have caught up to the book/movie/TV episode being discussed.
 * Discussing sensitive topics where a trigger warning may be required.

-Features:
+ROT13 Encoder/Decoder Features:

 * Allow readers to decode by single- or double-clicking the ROT13'd text.
 * Decoded content can be displayed inline or a tooltip-style popup.
 * Visitors can also use ROT13 in their comments: e.g.  `[rot13]Spoilerific content example[/rot13]`
+* Site admins can ROT13 entire comments in one click (Useful for comments that may violate community rules, but you don't necessarily want to delete).

 A TinyMCE menu button is added to the editor to help bloggers select text in their posts to ROT13.